kirstymcnaught/OptiKeyWiki/Simulate-a-mouse.md

 **Repeat last**

-The 'Repeat Last' key (#14 on the mouse keyboard) allows you to repeat the last mouse action taken, which can be useful if you want to scroll down a long web page one scroll at a time, for example.
+The 'Repeat Last' key allows you to repeat the last mouse action taken, which can be useful if you want to scroll down a long web page one scroll at a time, for example.